elementary/docs/README.md

 * Packaging and distributing your new app on AppCenter
 * Working with Platform APIs

-You may feel confident enough to jump straight into writing your first appp:
+You may feel confident enough to jump straight into writing your first app:

 {% page-ref page="writing-apps/our-first-app/" %}